Image

 Last Updated: March 12, 2025

 DWI Administrative Hearing Lawyer Lake St. Louis, MO.
-If you’ve been arrested for DWI/DUI in Lake St. Louis, MO, your ability to drive is at stake.
-The Missouri Department of Revenue (DOR) will automatically suspend or revoke your license, but you have a limited window to challenge this action through an administrative hearing.
+If you have been arrested for DWI/DUI near Lake St. Louis, MO, you’re facing more than just criminal charges—you’re also at risk of losing your driver’s license.
+The Missouri Department of Revenue (DOR) initiates an automatic suspension or revocation of your license following a DWI arrest, but you have the right to challenge this action through an administrative hearing.

 • Protect Your License